craftcms/docs/docs/3.x/assets.md

 ## Asset Custom Fields

 Each of your volumes has a field layout, where you can set the [fields](fields.md) that will be available to assets within that volume.
-You can edit a volume’s field layout by clicking on the Field Layout tab when editing the volume.
+You can edit a volume’s field layout by clicking the **Field Layout** tab when editing the volume.

 Any fields you select here will be visible in the asset editor HUD that opens up when you double-click on an asset (either on the [Assets page](#assets-page) or from [Assets fields](assets-fields.md).